-All students on the SEND register will be allocated a Key Worker and will have a pupil profile which outlines their strengths and difficulties.
-Students will meet with their Key Worker at least fortnightly to discuss the targets they have set on their pupil profile.
+All students on the SEND register will have access to a Key Worker.
+Every student will have a pupil profile which provides information to Staff with regards to what reasonable adjustments need to be in place to support the student's learning.
+Students will meet with their Key Worker at least fortnightly to discuss pastoral and academic successes and areas of concern.

 Close liaison with primary school SENDCOs ensures that our students are supported from the start of Year 7.
-Through a team of 12 Learning Support Assistants (LSAs), we can offer in class support, this being our most direct approach to support students to access the school curriculum.
-Our two Higher Level Teaching Assistants (HLTA) offer personalized individual support to the students.
+Through a team of 11 Learning Support Assistants (LSAs), we can offer in class support, this being our most direct approach to support students to access the school curriculum.
+Literacy and numeracy support is provided and delivered in small groups by either an LSA, HLTA, Assistant SENDCO or SENDCO.

 A room is available for those students who can find the school environment too stressful to support their emotional and mental health needs.
-This environment provides 1:1 tuition to ensure the students feel supported until they are ready to access the main school curriculum.
+This environment provides a safe space for students to self regulate.

 This is monitored by a HLTA, who will offer continuing support and monitor the student's progress.
-We also have within our team a welfare assistant who works with students who need support with their personal care as well as support for their emotional, social and mental health needs.
+We also have within our team a pastoral support assistant who works with students who need support with their personal care as well as support for their emotional, social and mental health needs.

-There is also a separate room (a learning environment) for those students who need additional 1:1 or prefer a smaller group tuition.
-These students are monitored by a HLTA who focuses on progression of the student, ensuring they are able to access the curriculum academically.

-For older students who struggle with the workload, a personalised approach to Key Stage 4 (KS4) can be arranged on an individual basis.
+A bespoke curriculum can be created for students who may find accessing certain aspects of the curriculum challenging.
+This will be discussed with parents/carers, students, staff and where appropriate external agencies.

 We have experienced and trained staff to support students with physical disabilities, to move them towards greater independence.
-This is the essence of our inclusion policy; all of our students receive a mainstream education and become independent leaners, alongside their able-bodied peers, with support.
 We have a comprehensive Citizenship, Personal, Social Health and Economic Education programme, to educate students about the way everyone can make a positive contribution to society.